Sunday 14 April 2024

 * The abatis in front of the Confederate lines is counted as” Trench” during Firing and Close Combat.

-* The Union stands can be moved in The Creek, but only one square per move.
+* The Union Infantry stands can be moved in The Creek, but only one square per move.
 They can still fire after moving whilst in The Creek.
 In the actual battle the Union troops pierced the Confederate lines via this creek.

 THE RIVER BATTLE.